• Skip to main content

 David is a partner in the corporate team and Co-Chair of the firm's global tech Group.

-Filed Under: Opinion Tagged With: Blockchain, Smart contracts
+Filed Under: Uncategorized Tagged With: Blockchain, Smart contracts

 Views expressed in this blog do not necessarily reflect those of Gowling WLG.